-When you email Admiral Markets (via the ‘Contact Us’ page), or using the Live Chat feature, a person may be requested to provide some additional personal data, like their name or email address.
+When you email Admirals (via the ‘Contact Us’ page), or using the Live Chat feature, a person may be requested to provide some additional personal data, like their name or email address.
 Such data will be used to respond to their query and verify their identity.
-Emails are stored on Admiral Markets’ standard internal contact systems which are secure and cannot be accessed by unauthorised external parties.
+Emails are stored on Admirals’ standard internal contact systems which are secure and cannot be accessed by unauthorised external parties.

 If necessary, client data is shared with other recipients, such as: